 Another thing I am guessing about you is that you want to improve your skills.

-Otherwise , why you you even be here reading this?
+Otherwise , you would not even be here reading this?

 Well, you are in the right place because I am all about improving welding skills....Including my own.